weburnit/php-oop/README.md

   )
   ```

-4. How many elements contain the $_POST data after executing this request.
-Explain your answer.
+4. How many elements contain the $_POST data after executing this request adn why?

   ```
   // js